randomstring/FRC-Programming-Curriculum/Notes/Java_Video_Tutorial_Notes.md

   + 15:10 OI.java
     - no more OI.java
-    - instead operator intraface/input is configured in RobotContainer.java in the configureButtonBindings() method.
+    - instead operator interface/input is configured in RobotContainer.java in the ''configureButtonBindings()'' method.

   + 16:10 RobotMap.java now called Constants.java